www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

         * [x] Optimize example data.
     * [ ] Test parsing of no-code constraints.
 Currently, it is assumed to be working.
 * [ ] Process optimization request based on new language.
 * [ ] Extend language tree in front end with language actions.
-CURRENT
     * [x] Create HTML mockup of language actions via Javascript.
     * [ ] Implement language actions as Javascript code.
         * [x] Create help actions.